danjam/homelab-ansible/docs/installation.md

-# HomelabOps Installation Guide
+# LabOps Installation Guide

-This guide will walk you through the process of setting up HomelabOps for your home lab environment.
+This guide will walk you through the process of setting up LabOps for your home lab environment.

 ## Prerequisites

-Before installing HomelabOps, ensure you have the following prerequisites:
+Before installing LabOps, ensure you have the following prerequisites:

 - A control node with:
   - Python 3.8 or newer